 Blogging is a lot of work and requires what seem like endless to-do lists, it’s perhaps the ultimate challenge in project management.
+In this Trello vs Asana review, I’m going to break down the pros and cons of using each.

-In having any kind of life, let alone a 9-5 and it’s easy to forget something or to drop the ball.
+Because in having any kind of life, let alone a 9-5 and it’s easy to forget something or to drop the ball.

 Keeping track of everything and switching between the notes or various checklists makes it hard to keep everything up to date and ensure you get it done.
 Something is bound to be forgotten.